 What is hydrocephalus?

-Why does this interruption of flow occur in cases of hydrocephalus?
+But why does this interruption of flow occur in cases of hydrocephalus?

 What is the neuropsychological profile of hydrocephalus?

-Taking into account the heterogeneity of the neuropsychological profile associated with hydrocephalus, what impact would the application of a cognitive stimulation program have on this population?
+Given the heterogeneity of the neuropsychological profile associated with hydrocephalus, what impact would the application of a cognitive stimulation program have on this population?

 In these cases, professionals apply different cognitive tasks adapted to the deficit, age and severity of the hydrocephalus, among other factors.
-However, there are some indicators that have proven to be effective in clinical practice.
+However, there are some indicators that have proven effective in clinical practice.

-In the case of motor stimulation, the focus is on voluntary and involuntary movements to achieve initiation of voluntary walking, control of muscle tone and movements, and/or balance, among other motor milestones.
+In the case of motor stimulation, the focus is on voluntary and involuntary movements to achieve the initiation of voluntary walking, control of muscle tone and movements, and/or balance, among other motor milestones.

 Conclusion